jhpyle/docassemble/_docs/special.md

 `multi_user` to `True`.
 This is usually done in a "mandatory" or "initial" code block.

-When `multi_user` is set to `True`, **docassemble** will not encrypt the interview answers on the server.
-This is necessary so that different people can access the same interview.
+When `multi_user` is set to `True`, the Steward will not encrypt the answers in the [interview session dictionary].
+This is necessary so that different people can access answers in the same interview session.
 When interview answers are encrypted (which is the default), only the user who started the interview can access the interview answers.